richipal09/devrel-labs/agentic_rag/README.md

 3. **Chat Interface**:
    - Select between different model options:
-     - Local (Mistral) - Default Mistral-7B model
+     - Local (Mistral) - Default Mistral-7B model (recommended)
      - Local (Mistral) with 4-bit or 8-bit quantization for faster inference
-     - GGUF models (Phi-4-mini, Qwen_QwQ-32B, TinyR1-32B) for optimized performance
+     - Ollama models (llama3, phi-3, qwen2) as alternative options
      - OpenAI (if API key is configured)
    - Toggle Chain of Thought reasoning for more detailed responses
    - Chat with your documents using natural language
    - Clear chat history as needed

 Note: The interface will automatically detect available models based on your configuration:
-- Local Mistral model requires HuggingFace token in `config.yaml`
+- Local Mistral model requires HuggingFace token in `config.yaml` (default option)
+- Ollama models require Ollama to be installed and running (alternative options)
 - OpenAI model requires API key in `.env` file

 ### 3. Using Individual Python Components via Command Line